kansal15/1.10.10.10-measurement/ping/README.md

-Ping measurement script
+**Ping measurement script**

-This Bash script is designed to calculate the average ping time from Indian IPv4 probes to a list of specified IP addresses over a 15-day period.
+This Bash script (ping_measurement_India.sh) is designed to calculate the average ping time from Indian IPv4 probes to a list of specified IP addresses over a 15-day period.
 The script uses the RIPE Atlas API to search for ping measurements and processes the results to compute the average ping time for each IP address.

 Key Features: